 Waivers of prerequisites must be approved by the School of Business.
 Waivers reflect a specific set of requirements and are based on coursework described on certified copies of student transcripts.
 Waivers are part of the normal admission process.
 A grade of C or better is required for any course used to satisfy the minimum requirement for a waiver of a prerequisite course.
-Students may review the specific requirements in the policy document titled Minimum Requirements for Waiver of Courses available online at http://my.edgewood.edu/sites/academics/bsd/GBP/default.aspx
+For more information please contact the School of Business Graduate Advisor, Pat Hallinan at 608.663.2283.